ManlyMarco/Illusion-Overlay-Mods/Guide/[Sylvers] KK Overlay Tutorial.md

 something wrong, or know a better way to do anything in this guide, feel free to contact me, and I’ll update the guide.*

-*This tutorial is split into 3 Parts.
-(You will always want to read Part 1, but feel free to only read Part 2 or Part 3, depending on what you’re trying to do).*
+This tutorial is split into 3 Parts.
+(You will always want to read Part 1, but feel free to only read Part 2 or Part 3, depending on what you’re trying to do).
-*Part 1 will discuss all the basic functionalities of the plugin.*
+- [Part 1](#p1) will discuss all the basic functionalities of the plugin.
-*Part 2 will discuss the use of a 2D editor to place pre-made illustrations (tattoos, textures, etc).*
+- [Part 2](#p2) will discuss the use of a 2D editor to place pre-made illustrations (tattoos, textures, etc).
-*Part 3 will discuss how to paint an overlay from scratch in 3D Coat.*
+- [Part 3](#p3) will discuss how to paint an overlay from scratch in 3D Coat.

+### Necessary Plugins

+- BepInex (most recent version)

+- KoiSkinOverlayX (KSOX v2.1)

+### Necessary software

+- 3D Coat

+- Photoshop, or any similar 2D editor (Gimp, Paint.net, etc)

+### Resources and templates used in this guide
-**Included Files**: Body UV.png, Face UV.png, Tat1.png, Template.3b.
+Files used in this guide: Body UV.png, Face UV.png, Tat1.png, Template.3b.

 Here are a few 3D Coat brush alpha packs to get you started.
 You can find more online.
 Just drag and drop the .3dcpack files on 3D Coat to load them in, then